C0DECYCLE/VirtualGeometry/README.md

     // X clean up, improve code, compact everything, refactor reduce memory and redudant stuff
     // X memory leak because of keeping unused stuff?
     //threshold with object radius
-    //better persistant threads: (aka use more than 32 threads) better global queue or one queue per object with its workgroup? something!! make real queue not just list like now, maybe: https://gist.github.com/Shimmen/16aabbc19feb70a4d7b9399e508d20ab
+    //better persistant threads: (aka use more than 32 threads) better global queue or one queue per object with its workgroup? something!! make real queue not just list like now: lock or lockfree queues
     //instance frustum culling
     //cluster frustum culling